In-situ Expansion Characterization of Cylindrical Batteries: Large-Format Cells Exhibit Ten Times Higher Swelling

 1. Abstract

-In the future market competition, the core advantages of large cylindrical batteries focus on high safety, excellent high-rate charge and discharge capabilities, top-notch energy density, and high cost-performance ratio.
+In the future market competition, the core advantages of large cylindrical battery focus on high safety, excellent high-rate charge and discharge capabilities, top-notch energy density, and high cost-performance ratio.
 Their robust structural design provides exceptional structural rigidity, which has often been regarded as a guarantee for maintaining volume stability during battery charge and discharge cycles.
-However, upon closer examination, one might question: Can large cylindrical batteries truly maintain their volume without any change?
+However, upon closer examination, one might question: Can large cylindrical battery truly maintain their volume without any change?

 Through precise in-situ testing, we uncovered the truth: For example, with the 21700 model small cylindrical battery (using a ternary material system, with a capacity of 4.2Ah), the maximum volume change rate during the first three cycles at a 0.5C charge and discharge rate is only 0.013%, which is almost negligible.
 However, when we turn to the larger 4695 model cylindrical battery with a capacity of 33Ah (also based on the ternary system and charged and discharged at a 0.1C rate), the situation is different—the volume change rate increases significantly to 0.22%.
 Importantly, this volume change closely follows the fluctuations in the battery’s voltage curve, showing a high degree of consistency.

-This finding not only reveals the subtle variations in volume stability of large cylindrical batteries but also highlights the nuanced relationship between these changes and battery performance.
-Particularly striking is the fact that the volume change of large cylindrical batteries far exceeds that of small cylindrical batteries, with a difference exceeding tenfold.
+This finding not only reveals the subtle variations in volume stability of large cylindrical battery but also highlights the nuanced relationship between these changes and battery performance.
+Particularly striking is the fact that the volume change of large cylindrical battery far exceeds that of small cylindrical batteries, with a difference exceeding tenfold.
 This significant disparity presents new challenges and considerations for battery design, safety performance evaluation, and long-term stability.

-During cycling, batteries experience significant volume expansion due to factors such as the formation and growth of the solid-electrolyte interface (SEI), thermal expansion, and gas generation.
-This volume expansion not only increases internal stress between different parts of the battery but also introduces pressure between adjacent cells in the battery pack.
-Additionally, the continuous expansion and contraction cycles of the battery raise the risk of mechanical failure.
-Therefore, volume expansion is a key indicator for assessing structural and capacity degradation of batteries over long-term use.
 To gain a deeper understanding of the expansion and contraction characteristics of large cylindrical batteries, a comparative test between the 4695 model and the 21700 battery was conducted to more accurately evaluate the volume change characteristics of large cylindrical batteries and their impact on battery lifespan.
 The testing process involved imaging the batteries with an imaging system, and software processing was used to output the volume change rate and voltage relationship curves (Figure 1).

 Figure 1.
 Testing Process